Code-Institute-Submissions/Milestone-Project-116/README.md

 ## Strategy

-As mentioned in the sales pitch we want to develop an appealing portfolio website that leaves an impression with its users which will mostly be recruiters.
+As mentioned above we want to develop an appealing portfolio website that leaves an impression with its users which will mostly be recruiters.
 The most important question here is definitely how do we stand out?
-What will leave an impression?<br><br>From the moment a user visits the website it is important that his curiousity is triggered and he or she is eager to find out more.
-A possible way to do this is to implement a hero image which will trigger the users interest and keep him or her on the website.<br><br>Another solution to trigger the users interest is to provide him or her with, next to the usual information you find on portfolio sites, out of the box content which will give him or her more insight on the personality behind the personalia data, skillset and workhistory.<br><br>Needless to say that it is in everyone's best intereset that users are able to make contact swiftly.
+What will leave an impression?
+From the moment a user visits the website it is important that his curiousity is triggered and he or she is eager to find out more.
+A possible way to do this is to implement a hero image which will trigger the users interest and keep him or her on the website.
+Another solution to trigger the users interest is to provide him or her with, next to the usual information you find on portfolio sites, out of the box content which will give him or her more insight on the personality behind the personalia data, skillset and workhistory.
+Needless to say that it is in everyone's best intereset that users are able to make contact swiftly.

 #### User stories:
 * I want to find out more about Nico;